hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

                   }
                 },
                 // Button to create new sensor, displayed after the grid.
-                // Component is embedded into the interfaceStepBlock to join all steps.
+                // Component is embedded into the InterfaceStepBlock to join all steps.
                 {
                   "defaultActive": true,
                   "tag": "create_new_sensor_steps",
                   "permissions": [
                     "INSTALLER"
                   ],
-                  "blockType": "interfaceStepBlock",
+                  "blockType": "InterfaceStepBlock",
                   "uiMetaData": {
                     "type": "blank"
                   },